5 Enjoyable activities with rewarding benefits

 Tip: Visualise your goal - If you’ve always wanted to go horse riding, but always talk yourself out of it, having a mental picture may help you achieve get started.
 “If horse riding on the beach has always appealed to you, picture yourself galloping down the sand, wind in your hair, feeling fit and with a big smile on your face.
 You’ll be down at your local riding club to start in no time.” says Neil.

 5. Walking and hiking

 Bonus benefit: Walking is an exercise favourite because it’s easy and free – no equipment needed and you can head straight out from your front door.
-Exercising just three times a week is enough to relieve symptoms of depression.

 Tip: Make it count - If you’re going to make the time, make it worthwhile!
 Amp up your walking workout by adding some interval training, such as 30-second sprints or stair climbing.